ccosse/ccosse.github.io/whitepaper.md

 A simple gradebook is the only assessment tool that is currently implemented, but more can be done, starting with additional views to show how many attempts, and how much time it took a student to complete each page.
 This would enable the instructor to identify and quantify which students have the most trouble.

-Keeping the application simple will limit the data available for scrutiny, but there are still more ways to combine that limited information to produce meaningful insights.
+Keeping the application simple will limit the data available for scrutiny, but there are still many ways to combine that limited information to produce meaningful insights.
 Other measurable quantities are: how much time, overall, has a student spent on the system, how much time has been spent per page as a function of replacement percentage, or an instructor-defined difficulty index.

 #### Quantify Effectiveness